SteamedPears/Code-Review/src/bookmarklet/README.md

 Run `make build` to build the test-build version of the bookmarklet and vendors and move them to where files are are served.

-Run `make build-local` to build the project locally.
+Run `make build-local` to build the project to the bookmarklet project's folder without moving it to where the files are served.

 All vendors must be built before they can be used.
 Use `make buildvendors`.